ekawakami97/TweetAnalysis/README.md

 # TweetAnalysis

-Analyzing my tweets the last couple of months/
+Analyzing my tweets the last couple of months.

 ## Packages used
 * Tweepy